 However, other types of herbivore such as horses and rabbits have their fermentation chamber at the end of their digestive tract.
 So to get all the available nutrients in their food, they do have to eat their own poo.

 This is called coprophagia and is an essential part of their digestive process.
 Horses and rabbits that are denied this activity suffer from severe nutritional imbalances.

-Feed your dog with bioavailable food (raw meat, bone and liquidized greens) and a whole food supplement like Pet Plus to satisfy all their nutritional requirements.
+Feed your dog with bioavailable food (raw meat, bone and liquidized greens).
+To really make a difference, add a whole food supplement like Pet Plus to satisfy all their nutritional requirements.
 For more details, please see the diet sheet.